-It was against this backdrop that Hedayat established Nick Tiling Services in 2017, which has become a flourishing entity that trains and employs refugees for the construction industry.
+It was against this backdrop that Hedayat established Nick Tiling Services in 2017 with a clear vision to employ and support refugees and asylum seekers; and his company has become a flourishing entity that trains and employs refugees for the construction industry.

 “I felt it was my duty to help others in similar circumstances because I was given many opportunities to succeed through learning to speak, read and write in English through formal English classes,” he said.